hossein1387/BARVINN/docs/examples.rst

 Environment Setup
 -----------------------

-To run a neural network model using BARVINN, you will need to clone 4 different repositories:
+To run a neural network model using BARVINN, you will need to use 4 different repositories:

 - `BARVINN <https://github.com/hossein1387/Accelerator>`_. : The top module repo that re-uses pito and MVU project.
 - `PITO_RISCV <https://github.com/hossein1387/pito_riscv>`_. : The barrel RISC-V processor.